 Age at 13 years appeared to be the earliest age threshold for accurate prediction of high myopia for participants with baseline data only, whilst this age dropped to 11 years for participants with more follow-up data.
 Below these cutoffs, the AUC values dropped from 0.95 to 0.90 and 0.92, respectively.
 For Asian children, myopia typically develops at 7 years old, progresses during school years and stabilizes around 16 years of age[45].
 Our analysis suggests that the best time to estimate the risk of developing high myopia at 18 years may be as early as 11 to 13 years old in a young Asian population.

-Strengths of this study include the fact that that the prediction model was constructed based on a population-based design wich included a large sample size and a long follow-up time.
+Strengths of this study include the fact that that the prediction model was constructed based on a population-based design which included a large sample size and a long follow-up time.
 Furthermore, all refraction data in children were confirmed with cycloplegia in order to maximise accuracy.
 The genetic data was derived from a large number of recently reported SNPs from GWAS, and the homogeneous genetic background of the study population provides reliable information on the genetic susceptibility analysis.
 Limitations include a relatively small number of highly myopic cases, and a potential recall bias from parent-reported near-work and outdoor time, since these data were collected by self-reported questionnaire.

 In conclusion, statistically significant SNPs derived from GWAS association studies related to myopia or refractive error had little add-on value in terms of myopia prediction.
 The highest accuracy for prediction required only age and its relevant SE.
 The earliest time to accurately predict the risk of developing high myopia by 18 years was during early adolescence.
 This offers practical implications for clinical screening and monitoring of myopic children in a population with high prevalence of myopia.